Sebastian2852/clog/README.md

 # CLog

-CLog (which stands of cool log) is a simple header only log library instended to be simple and flexible for all applications.
+CLog (which stands of cool log) is a simple logging library instended to be simple and flexible for all applications.
 Take a look at this example:
 ```cpp
 CLog::Logger myLogger("{COLOR_START}[{PREFIX}] {MESSAGE}{COLOR_END}");
 myLogger.AddSink<CLog::Sinks::ConsoleSink>();